28 Day Calisthenics Challenge: Free Program (2025)

 Some regressions include:

-This program also contains sprinting/running in intervals.
+This program also includes sprinting/running at intervals.
 When performing these, your goal is to use a speed that can be maintained for the whole work interval.
-If you can’t run, use another form of cardio that suits you.
+If you can't run, use another form of cardio that suits you.
 Some examples are;

 Progressing in the gym is easy: Add a little weight or do an extra rep. Progressing with calisthenics is another issue due to the nature of the training.
 Several issues prevent providing a single progression plan.